 Why a combined mascon solution?

 The COM-TG combined mascon solution exploits the benefits of the larger, less correlated mascons of the JPL solution with the higher spatial resolution of the ANU, CSR and GSFC mascon solutions.
-The resulting product, evaluated on ~100 km mascons, provides estimates of the temporal gravity field that has a RMSE of 3-5 cm with respect to each of the input mascon solutions and produces the expected spatial patterns while removing certain anomalies/idiosyncracies of each of the solutions.
+The resulting product, evaluated on ~100 km mascons, provides estimates of the temporal gravity field that has a RMSE of 3-5 cm with respect to each of the input mascon solutions and produces the expected spatial patterns while removing certain anomalies/idiosyncrasies of each of the solutions.
 The COM-TG solution suppresses noise relative to individual input mascon products and preserves large-scale patterns while maintaining meaningful spatial variability.

 The land/ocean coastline boundaries were unified across the input mascon solutions then the Coastline Resolution Improvement (CRI) filter of Wiese et al. (2016) was applied to resolve smearing of signals across coastline boundaries.
 We assess the sensitivity of the COM-TG solution to the weighting of the input mascon solutions and demonstrate that the results are relatively insensitive to the choice of observation weights.